juancastillo0/book-notes/thinking_fast_and_slow.md

 - "Yes, the studio has had three successful films since the new CEO took over.
 But it is too early to declare he has a hot hand."
 - "The sample of observations is too small to make any inferences.
 Let's not follow the law of small numbers."

+# 11. Anchoring

+People anchor thought when adjusting system 2 and as a priming effect system 1

+When adjusting one typically underestimates the necessary adjustment.
+One stops early.
+You are likely to stop when you are not sure you should keep adjusting.
+Adjusting is an effortful operation.
+People do it less when tired or drunk.
+It is a way of finding out reasons to keep adjusting.
+When people nod, they are more likely to go further.

+Suggestions causes us to think about something when we feel it.
+Your associate machinery generates impressions based on suggestions.
+Your system 1 thinks by believing.
+Selective activation of compatible memories.
+Asking about average price car when suggesting high-end brands vs low-end ones.

+Asking price for real state results in anchoring of suggested price, even for experts.
+Can be a random anchoring suggestion.
+Rolling dice for judges and prison time in months.

+Arbitrary rationing in supper markets (only 12 per person) results in more purchase.
+In negotiations, if the other party makes na outrageous proposal, make sure that both agree that the negotiation will not consider that proposal.
+Thinking the opposite and searching for reasons to oppose or focusing on the minimal offer or the cost to the opponent of not reaching the argument.

+Placing limits could result on anchoring toward the potentially high limit

+T Anchoring and the two systems
+A message unless immediately rejected as a lie will have an effect on the associative system.

+- "our aim in the negotiation is to get them anchored on this number"
+- "the firm we want to acquire set us the revenues they expect, we should not anchor on that.

+# 12. The science of availability

+The availability heuristic substitute one question for another.
+You estimate the size of a category or the frequency of events with the impression of the ease with which instances come to mind.

+Salient event that attract your attention will be easily retrieved from memory.
+Dramatic events temporarily increase the availability.
+Car or plane accidents.
+Personal experience are more available that statistics or stories from others.

+One must make an effort to think about the possible events that may increase the availability

+Marriages or joint projects.
+One remembers their own contribution much more clearly, it is more available.
+The frequency of contribution is biased.
+Also happens for negative events (initiation of conflicts) but to a lesser extent.
+You are likely to feel that you have done more than your share even when other people feel the same.

+T The psychology of availability

+Experiments on availability by listing instances show that 2 things matter for the effect on availability
+- The number of instances retrieved
+- the easy with which they come to mind

+4 very easy instances is better that 12 hard to find instances.

+Frowning accompanies cognitive strain and the result is symmetric.
+If one frowns while searching for instances they will appear to be more difficult to access.
+Paradoxical results arise.
+People are less confident on a choice when they are asked to produce mor arguments to support it.
+They believe they use their bicycle less often after recalling many rather than few instances.

+Students who list many ways to improve the class rated it higher.

+The drop in fluency between 6 and 12 instances appears to be higher than what participants expected.

+Experiments show that the effect on judgement of the fluency of retrieval can be reverted by providing explanations for the fluency.
+Background music that is said to make retrieval more difficult.
+It's the unexpectedly low fluency that causes people to describe themselves as unassertive after 12 instances.
+If the surprise is removed, low fluency no longer influences judgement.

+System 2 can reset expectations of system 1 so that an events that appeared surprising is now almost normal.

+Personal experience increases the weight put into the amount of instances vs the fluency.

+The ease with which instances come to mind are a system 1 heuristic, which is replaced by a focus on content (quantity of instances) when the system 2 is more engaged.